Knowledge Hub

 • Generate a list of questions you can use when speaking to a specialist solicitor about your terms of business.

-For businesses with limited knowledge or budget for legal costs, using ChatGPT can help you to reduce the time that you spend with your lawyer.
+For businesses with limited knowledge or budget for legal costs, using ChatGPT can help you reduce the time that you spend with your lawyer.

-What are the risks when using ChatGPT?
+What are the risks when using ChatGPT when drafting your terms of business?

 ChatGPT has a vast knowledge base, but you need to be aware of the risks associated with relying on it exclusively to produce your terms of business (or indeed any legal documents):